-For full reference of the swap space setup follow the Digital Ocean tutorial for setting up swap space.
+For a full reference of the swap space setup follow the Digital Ocean tutorial for setting up swap space.

 4. Install docker, we're using the version included in ubuntu 18.04 so this may not be the most up-to-date version but works fine with Riskquant.

 sudo apt install docker.io

-5. In order to build the docker image we need to clone the Github riskquant repository to our server with a simple git clone command using a sub user on the VPS.
+5. To build the docker image we need to clone the GitHub Riskquant repository to our server with a simple git clone command using a sub-user on the VPS.

 git clone https://github.com/Netflix-Skunkworks/riskquant

 6. Once downloaded enter the folder we just cloned with the below command

-7. In order for the tool to run in docker we first need to build the image locally that we just cloned.
+7. For the tool to run in docker we first need to build the image locally that we just cloned.

 docker build -t riskquant .

-8. Once built, we need to create a data sub-directory within the Riskquant master directory which is used to house both the the csv file we parse to the tool and the tool's csv output.
+8. Once built, we need to create a data sub-directory within the Riskquant master directory which is used to house both the CSV file we parse to the tool and the tool's CSV output.

 9. let's create a CSV file for the tool to read from

 when defining the risks you want to parse into the CSV you'll need to use the following format: